PRACTICE AREAS Data Privacy & Cyber Security

 Health cleanses to lose unwanted weight in a matter of weeks!
 Images of beautiful jewelry to be purchased at great prices that you can even resell!
 Personalized handbags made to order!
 If you have a Facebook account, it is more than likely you have seen many of these and similar posts by “friends” in… Read More

 Ifrah Law is a proud member the Brand Activation Association (“BAA”).
 This week, we attended the BAA’s 36th annual BAA Marketing Law Conference in Chicago.
-Just as “Mad Men” reflects the 1960’s era advertising business, this year’s BAA conference demonstrated this generation’s marketing dynamic – where mobile is key, privacy concerns abound, and the… Read More
+Just as “Mad Men” reflects the 1960’s era advertising business, this year’s BAA conference demonstrated this generation’s marketing dynamic – where mobile is key, privacy concerns abound, and the Federal… Read More

 In August, the Federal Trade Commission (“FTC”) released a staff report concerning mobile shopping applications (“apps”).
 FTC staff reviewed some of the most popular apps consumers utilize to comparison shop, collect and redeem deals and discounts, and pay in-store with their mobile devices.
 This new report focused on shopping apps offering price comparison, special… Read More